zero3smart/arrays_mean/README.md

 ### Contributing
 1. Contributors should check out the 'develop' branch with `git checkout develop` and push only non-breaking changes to this branch.

-2. Commits that might include breaking changes, i.e. API modifications, large refactors, works in progress, etc., should go on a separate branch.
+2. Commits that might include breaking changes, i.e. API modifications, large refactors, cross-module works-in–progress, etc., should go on a separate branch.
 To create a new branch, execute `git checkout -b [your branch name]`.

 3. When you're ready to merge your branch back into 'develop':